OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document).md

 This allows a user to close a modal and interact with the game behind it in a single, fluid action.
 This behavior does **not** trigger if the user clicks and then drags the mouse; this distinction prevents interference with the drag-and-drop system.

 *Implementation Note:* This will be achieved using a `ColorRect` node for the modal background.
 Its `mouse_filter` property must be set to **`MOUSE_FILTER_STOP`** to intercept the click.
 Its script will connect to the `gui_input` signal.
 The function will detect a valid click (an `InputEventMouseButton` that is pressed and then released without significant mouse travel), at which point it will first emit `EventBus.close_modal_requested`, then immediately inject a new pair of mouse button press/release events at the click's global position using `Input.parse_input_event()`, and finally consume the original event to prevent duplicates.
-6. Detailed Logic Flows & Behaviors
+## 6. Detailed Logic Flows & Behaviors

-6.1.
+### 6.1.
 Gacha Draw Flow (in BattleManager.gd)
-1. Receives `draw_gacha_requested(tier: int)` signal from EventBus.
+1. Receives `draw_gacha_requested(tier: int)`.
-2. If `_battle_inventory[tier]` is empty, calls `_reshuffle_tier_from_discard(tier)`.
-3. If the tier's pool is still empty, the action fails silently.
-4. Removes a random GachaBallInstance from the tier's pool in `_battle_inventory`.
+2. Removes a random GachaBallInstance from the `_draw_pools[tier]`.
+3. Emits `battle_inventory_changed` to notify the UI that the pools have changed.
-5. Determines the first available empty placeholder on the PlayerBench, then the PlayerLineup.
+4. Finds the first available empty slot in the appropriate zone (`PlayerBench`/`PlayerLineup` for Units, `ItemInventory` for Items).
-6. If an empty placeholder is found:
-   - Instantiates a new GachaBallView.tscn
-   - Assigns the drawn GachaBallInstance data to the view
-   - Places the new view as a child of the empty placeholder Control node
-   - Updates the view to display the correct data
-7. If no empty placeholder is found on the board, the drawn GachaBallInstance is added directly to the `_discard_pile` array.
+5. If a slot is found, places the new view there.
+If not, the instance is added to the `_discard_pile`.

-6.2.
-Master Interaction Flow (in BattleManager.gd)
+### 6.2.
+Master Interaction Flow (The Unified Handler)
-1. Receives `inventory_action_requested(source_view: Control, target_view: Control)` from EventBus.
-2. Retrieves the GachaBallInstance data from both views.

-3. Master Interaction Logic:
-The BattleManager (or GameManager for the run inventory) will analyze the interaction based on the source and target views in a precise order:

-**Case A: Interaction between two GachaBallView instances.**
-- Retrieve instance_data from both source and target views.
-- Check for Merge Possibility: Call MergeManager.find_recipe() with the definition IDs of the two instances.
-  - If a valid recipe exists (Complex Interaction): The interaction is both a potential merge and a potential swap.
-Emit the EventBus.show_choice_prompt signal with the options "MERGE" and "SWAP".
-The manager will then wait for the EventBus.choice_made signal to execute the player's chosen action.
-  - If no recipe exists: The action cannot be a merge.
-Proceed to check if it's a valid swap (e.g., both are units, or both are items).
-If it is a valid swap, execute the swap logic immediately.
-If not, treat it as an invalid action.

-**Case B: Interaction between a GachaBallView and an empty placeholder Control node.**
-- This is a Move operation.
-The GachaBallView's data does not change, but the view itself is moved to become a child of the target placeholder node, visually moving it on the board.

-**Case C: Interaction between an Item GachaBallView and a Unit GachaBallView.**
-- This is an Equip operation.
-Check the target unit's equipped_item_uuids data array for an empty slot.
-If found, update the data on both instances.
-Then, instantiate a new GachaBallView for the item, set its is_interactable property to false, and place it inside the target unit's %ItemGrid container.
-If the unit has no empty item slots, treat it as an invalid action.
+This logic is implemented in both `GameManager` and `BattleManager` to handle the `inventory_action_requested` signal, ensuring consistent behavior based on zones.

+**Pre-Check:** The system first determines the **Zone** of the source and target views.
+If the zones are different (e.g., Board to Modal) or invalid for the interaction (e.g., Player to Enemy), the action is rejected.

+**Case A: Moving to an Empty Slot**
+*   This is a **Move** operation.
+*   **Validation:** The system checks if the source GachaBall's category ("UNIT" or "ITEM") is allowed in the target slot's zone.
+*   **Outcome:** If valid, the view is moved.
+If invalid (e.g., moving a Unit to an Item slot), it's an invalid action.

+**Case B: View on View**
+*   **Equip Check (Board Only):** If the source is an "ITEM" from the `ItemInventory` zone and the target is a "UNIT" in the `PlayerLineup` or `PlayerBench` zone, it is processed as an **Equip** action.
+This check takes precedence over the merge/swap logic.
+*   **Merge/Swap Logic:** If it's not an equip action, the universal "Merge > Prompt > Swap" flow is triggered.

-**Design Note:** Unequipping an item by dragging it off a unit is intentionally not a feature in the MVP.
+**Design Note on Unequipping:** Unequipping an item by dragging it off a unit is intentionally not a feature in the MVP.
 Once an item is equipped, the player is committed to that choice.
 An item can only be moved to a new unit when its current wielder is used as an ingredient in a merge, at which point the item is transferred to the resulting merged unit.
-In case the unit is sent to the discard pile with the equipped items, in this case the unit and its equipped items are both sent to the discard pile separately.

-**Case D: All other interactions.**
-- These are considered an Invalid Action.
-Emit EventBus.invalid_action_triggered to provide feedback to the player.
-6.3.
-Merge Logic
-1. **Merge Trigger**
-   - When two GachaBallInstances are dropped onto each other, the system checks for a valid merge recipe using `MergeManager.find_recipe()`
-   - If a valid recipe exists, the merge process begins

-2. **Merge Process** (handled by `MergeManager.attempt_merge()`)
-   - **Validation**:
+*   **Inside a Modal (`RunInventory` or `BattleInventory`):** The data is updated in the corresponding inventory dictionary (`run_inventory` or `_battle_inventory` + `_draw_pools`).
+The modal then refreshes itself automatically by listening to the `run_inventory_changed` or `battle_inventory_changed` signal, showing the new unit in its correct tier.

+#### 6.3.2.
+Merge Process (Inside `MergeManager.attempt_merge`)
-     - Verifies both instances belong to the same inventory (either both in RunInventory or both in BattleInventory)
+1.  **Validation:** Confirms both instances belong to the same inventory context and that a valid recipe exists.
-     - Confirms the merge recipe is valid for the given instance types

-   - **New Instance Creation**:
-     - Creates a new GachaBallInstance using the recipe's result definition
+2.  **New Instance Creation:** Creates a new `GachaBallInstance` based on the recipe's result definition and generates a new UUID.
-     - Generates a new UUID for the merged instance
-     - Sets the `origin_uuid` to maintain lineage (useful for battle copies)

-   - **Item Transfer**:
-     - Creates a temporary list of all GachaBallInstance objects representing the items equipped on both parent units.
+3.  **Item Transfer:** Creates a temporary list of all `GachaBallInstance` objects representing the items equipped on both parent units.
+The item instances themselves are **not copied**; they are re-assigned to the new merged unit to preserve any battle-specific state they may have accumulated.
-     - The item instances themselves are not copied.
-They are re-assigned to the new merged unit.
-This is a critical design choice to ensure that any state changes an item accumulates during a battle (e.g., a "times equipped" counter, stat boosts) persist with that unique item instance for the duration of the battle.
-     - The MergeManager will handle moving the data references from the parents' equipped_item_uuids arrays to the new unit's array.

-   - **Inventory Update**:
-     - Removes both parent instances from their source inventory
-     - Adds the new merged instance to the same inventory
-     - Equips items from the temporary list to the new instance, respecting its `item_slot_count`

-   - **UI Update**:
-     - Removes the visual representations of the parent units
-     - Creates and positions a new GachaBallView for the merged unit
-     - Updates any relevant UI elements to reflect the inventory changes

-3. **Post-Merge Effects**
-   - Emits appropriate signals for visual/audio feedback
-   - Updates the game state if necessary
-   - Triggers any post-merge abilities or effects

-4. **Error Handling**:
-   - If the merge fails at any point (invalid recipe, full inventory, etc.), the operation is rolled back
-   - Provides appropriate feedback to the player
-   - Ensures game state remains consistent
+4.  **Inventory Update:** Removes both parent instances and all their transferred items from the source inventory/inventories.
+Then adds the new merged instance and re-adds the transferred items back into the inventory, now linked to the new unit.